 Heskali and his crew were invited into the borders of a tribe known as the Chaebodes (singular Chaebos, native language: Ĥajvōdiz, singular Ĥajvōz), led by their chieftess Maqara Vrakhs, who asked to see Heskali in private.
 Heskali's first officer advised against it, but Heskali accepted the offer.
 Chieftess Vrakhs listened to Heskali tell the story of Phanaius' betrayal, the particle storms, and the Diadochi ambush.
 Meanwhile, Heskali's first officer was negotiating a trade with the Chaebos minister Ukarnu Astaki.
 The Chaebodes would give Heskali the resources necessary to repair his ship, and in return, Heskali would give the Chaebodes the technology for building starships.

 In the day, when the red giant sun was burning their side of the planet, the Chaebodes were attacked by a rival tribe, the Vulfilii.
-The Vulfilii, using shielding armor to protect themselves from the burning day, had the strength to completely annihilate the Chaebodes.
+The Vulfilii, using shielding armor to protect themselves from the burning day, had the strength to annihilate the Chaebodes completely.
 And they would have, were it not for the Mechyrdians and their technology to fend off the Vulfilii's attack.

 Chieftess Vrakhs was greatly impressed by the Mechyrdians' skill in battle, and pledged the support of the Chaebodes to the Loyalist Mechyrdians.

-Heskali and his crew returned to the ship, repaired it with the resources they had received in trade, and re-entered bulkspace on journey to Mechyrdia.
+Heskali and his crew returned to the ship, repaired it with the resources they had received in trade, and re-entered bulkspace on journey to Mechyrd.

 The Tylan Front